maxrothman/config/README.md

 * Remove virtualenvwrapperrc since the newest release has a lazy script
 * Distribute modified Ansible package
 * Sublime plugin to split selection on words (rather than lines)
-* Maybe rewrite prompt in python or something else for performance?
 * Find sublime plugins to:
   * remove matching brackets
   * stop giving syntax errors for print(s, end=something) in python3